kaotickj/RPG-Name-Genie/README.md

 1. Clone the repository to your local environment.
 2. Ensure you have Python installed.
-3. Import the included SQLite database or create your own using the provided data.
-   - **Importing the Included Database:**
-     - Locate the included `namegen_names.db` file in the repository.
+3. Be sure you have the included `namegen_names.db` file in the same directory as the namegenie.py or executable.
-     - Use a tool like [SQLiteStudio](https://sqlitestudio.pl/) or the SQLite command-line utility to import the database.
-For example, using the SQLite command-line:
-       ```bash
-       sqlite3 namegen_names.db < namegen_names.sql
-       ```
-4. Update the database connection configuration in `config.php`.
-5. Start the PHP development server: `php -S localhost:8000`.
-6. Access the RPG Name Generator at `http://localhost:8000/index.php`.
-7. Choose the gender and click "Generate" to obtain a character name.
+4. Choose the gender and click "Generate" to obtain a character name.
-8. Optional: Add more names to the database using the "Add Names to the Database" link.
+5. Optional: Add more names to the database using the "Add Names to the Database" link.

 ## Dependencies